Frost and Sullivan aptly describes the Test and Measurement (T&M) industry as follows:

 - Depending on the nature of solution you are building, a typical BOM for a board running Android with a 1.1GHZ processor, 1GB RAM and BT+WiFi integrated can be developed as a custom solution from $70 – $140 per board depending on features

-- If however, you don’t need a custom development, there are ODMs that HSC works with that can even produce complete white labelled 7 inch tablets with plastic enclosures for $60.
+- If however, you don’t need custom development, there are ODMs that HSC works with that can even produce complete white labelled 7-inch tablets with plastic enclosures for $60.
 In other words, the pricing flexibility is enormous.

-- It costs less to maintain an Android product over the long run as at the application level, the SDK is well known and rich so needs lesser proprietary knowledge.
+- It costs less to maintain an Android product over the long run as at the application level, the SDK is well-known and wealthy, so it needs lesser proprietary knowledge.